-- How does this Tenet benefit us? - What vibe do you bring to the workplace?
+- How does this Tenet benefit us at work?
+What about in our personal lives? - What vibe do you bring to the workplace?
 Do you think you might become more successful and/or happy if you focused a little more on spreading joy?
 Why or why not? - Let's play a word association game.
 Share the opposite of Sad, Cry, Hard, and Work.
 (Typical responses will be Happy, Laugh, Easy, and Play.)
 Why is it that many people view 'work' and 'play' as opposites?
 Isn't it possible to work hard and at the same time have fun doing it?

-• [Add your own] PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.
+PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.

 After watching the video, give participants a bit of time to reflect and finish taking notes.